INDUSTRY

 What Does an ER Nurse Do?

-From heart attack to stroke to gunshot wounds, motor vehicle accidents, or just fractured bones, ER nurses see it all.
+From heart attacks to strokes, gunshot wounds, motor vehicle accidents, or fractured bones, ER nurses see it all.

 ER nurses learn to quickly triage patients based on immediate observation and acute assessment skills, then treat symptoms in order of life-threatening priority.

-They may immediately start CPR to reverse cardiopulmonary arrest or start slamming blood products for a hemorrhaging patient or work to quickly discover underlying medical conditions that are less apparent.
+They may immediately start CPR to reverse cardiopulmonary arrest, start slamming blood products for a hemorrhaging patient, or work to quickly discover underlying medical conditions that are less apparent.

 • Administering blood products, medications, and vaccinations